Improving Image Captioning Descriptiveness by Ranking and LLM-based Fusion: Proposed model

 Figure~\ref{fig:figure20} presents an image from the MS-COCO test set accompanied by the five ground-truth captions, the five captions generated by the SoTA models, and the caption generated by our model.
-The notable observation is that our generated caption is not only more detailed but also more articulate than competitors.
+The notable observation is that our generated caption is not only more detailed, but also more articulated than competitors.
 This can be attributed to the advanced generative capabilities of Davinci, which utilizes a larger and more extensive vocabulary compared to conventional image captioning models.
 The utilization of the Davinci model as a text generator significantly enhances the grammar, syntax, and lexical diversity of the fused caption, thereby producing a remarkably human-like description.
-For additional qualitative results, please refer to Appendix \ref{appx:qualitative-results}.